F431O/Data_Science_projects/Text_analytics_project/README.txt

 The reviews has been saved in: Database.zip

-In the end this reviews has been analised whit R. The code is in: TextAnalytics.R
+In the end, this reviews has been analised whit R. The code is in: TextAnalytics.R